GeorgeGrig/FB-Event-Crawler/README.md

 # FB-Event-Crawler
 Grabs movie info from a Facebook event using imdbpy.

-Facebook API is not used because the restrictions added after the cambridge analytic scandal made it much harder to get access to various API functions
+Facebook API is not used because the restrictions added after the cambridge analytica scandal made it much harder to get access to various API functions

 ## Prerequisites
 In order to run the script you need to have the following: